Master Pond Manager

 To learn more, watch our course introduction video, and read more details about the course below.

-Depending on your track, the course may include six parts (see Syllabus for details):
+Depending on your track, the course may include seven parts (see specific track syllabus for details):

 - Recreational Pond Design, Permitting, and Management Strategies

 - Stormwater Pond Design, Inspection, and Maintenance

 - Integrated Aquatic Plant Management